 The paths are made of flagstone and can be a bit bumpy, but there is also a wheelchair path made of smoother paving available in many areas.
 Unfortunately, there are no tactile blocks for those with visual impairments.

 The park is very large, but there are many benches and places to sit for those who tire easily.
-A trolly makes its way around the perimiter of the park to make getting around easier.
+A trolley makes its way around the perimeter of the park to make getting around easier.
 There is a ramp and area for wheelchair users at the back.

 Tokyo Sealife Aquarium